sf-wdi-gaia/react/readme.md

 ### Embedded Components

-What problems did you encounter when trying to add multiple comments to your Post?

 * What if there was a comment component we could abstract some of this logic to?

-* Let's reference a comment using a embedded `<Comment/>` component inside of PostView's render method.
+* Let's reference a comment using an embedded `<Comment/>` component inside of PostView's render method.

 ### Challenge: Add Embedded Comments To Blog